(Interrogation of McClintic)

 But the real issue that both Liberals and Conservatives dodge is that the entire law giving special treatment to Aboriginal/Indigenous/First Nations peoples.
 No group should receive “any” special treatment.
 Raced-based discounts are immoral.

 What “should” be done is have the Gladue/Ipeelee rulings overturned.
-Yes, the Supreme Court of Canada endorsed this nonsense, but it can be stopped permanently using Section 33, the Notwithstanding Clause of the Canadian Charte of Rights and Freedoms.
+Yes, the Supreme Court of Canada endorsed this nonsense, but it can be stopped permanently using Section 33, the Notwithstanding Clause of the Canadian Charter of Rights and Freedoms.

 Rafferty/McClintic have frequently been compared to Paul Bernardo/Karla Homolka, another male/female child killing couple.
 Karla Homolka’s mere 12 year sentence outraged Canadians, as does the McClintic transfer now.